 Namecheap’s Beast Mode domain name generator tool is arguably the most powerful and comprehensive domain name generator we’ve found.
 This aptly name tool allows you to enter up to 5,000 keywords or domain name ideas into your search.
 From there, you can select the top-level domain suffixes you’re interested in, and filter your results.

-There’s plenty of filters available so you can get right to the most relevant results.
+There are plenty of filters available so you can get right to the most relevant results.
 There’s even an AI-powered Domain Hack feature that makes smart suggestions to help you find the perfect domain name without having to shell out thousands of dollars.

 This company provides a variety of helpful tools that can help you snag the ideal domain name.
 Their generator tool allows you to search by keyword, and it provides many different filters to help narrow your search, such as: